getweber/weber-docs/doc/index.rst

 The first step is to decide which variation of Weber should you use for starting your project.
 Currently, Weber provides 3 variations:

 #. weber-minimal_ - Contains a backend based on Flask_ as well as deployment tools for the platforms specified above.
 This template is the most simple one to work with and requires that you'll be familiar with Flask_ and the deployment framework of your choice.
 This template is recommended for very basic web services or web applications.
 Web applications created from this template will use server-side template rendering using the Jinja2_ framework.
 #. weber-backend_ - In addition to everything contained in weber-minimal, weber-backend also contains integration with SQLAlchemy_ using Flask-SQLAlchemy_ and the ability to queue background jobs using Celery_.
-It also contains a tool for migrating production databases to newer schemas.
+It also contains a tool for migrating production databases to newer schemas and optinal user management using Flask-Security_.
 In order to use this template you should also be familiar with SQLAlchemy_ and the SQL database of your choice.
 This template is recommended for more complex web services or web applications that requires a use of a database.
 #. weber-frontend_ - This template is intended for fully interactive "single page" web applications.
 The use of Jinja2_ to render web pages is discouraged with this template.
 Instead, the backend is expected to deliver the client side Ember.js_ application as well provide API for the application.
 Templates should be rendered by the client using HTMLBars_, which is a superset of Handlebars_.
 This template makes heavy use of client side frameworks such as Ember.js_, ember-cli_, ember-data_, Sass_ and Bootstrap_.
 You should be familiar with these frameworks if you intend to use weber-frontend.

 Note that once you fork one of the templates, there's no simple way to "upgrade" it to the next level of Weber.
 You should consider carefully which template is best suited to your needs.